lamelyan/blog-hugo/content/posts/real-time-notifications-with-signalr/index.md

 ## Frontend integration

-We used Angular as frontend framework.
+In this example we use Angular as frontend framework.
+If you are using another frontend framework, Microsoft has helper libraries for all different frontend frameworks.

 ### Start SignalR connection